 You should always initialize a queue before starting any threads that use it.
 Otherwise, you may see unpredictable behavior.

-The minimum message size allowed in a queue is 4 bytes.
-Specifying a message size less than 4 bytes may result in unpredictable behavior.
+The message size in a queue must be a multiple of 4 bytes.
+Specifying a message size that is not a multiple of 4 bytes will result in unpredictable behavior.
 It is good practice to use uint32_t as the minimum size variable (this is true for all variables since the ARM core processor is 32-bits).

+On some WICED devices (including the 43907 used in the class), queue APIs do not work properly if they are called from inside an ISR or an RTOS timer function.
+Therefore, it is recommended to use the queue APIs outside of any ISRs or timer functions.

 Timer